The latest user agents for Safari

 Most rendering engines put the version number in the RenderingEngine/VersionNumber token, with the notable exception of Gecko.
 Gecko puts the Gecko version number in the comment part of the User Agent after the rv: string.
 From Gecko 14 for the mobile version and Gecko 17 for the desktop version, it also puts this value in the Gecko/version token (previous version put there the build date, then a fixed date called the GeckoTrail).

 The Operating System is given in most User Agent strings (although not web-focused platforms like Firefox OS), but the format varies a lot.
 It is a fixed string between two semicolons, in the comment part of the User Agent.
 These strings are specific for each browser.
-They indicate the OS, but also often its version and information on the relying hardware (32 or 64 bits, or Intel/PPC for Mac).
+They indicate the OS, but also often its version and information on the relying hardware (32 or 64 bits, Intel/PPC for Mac, or x86/ARM CPU architecture for Windows PCs).

 Like in all cases, these strings may change in the future, one should use them only in conjunction with the detection of already released browsers.
 A technological survey must be in place to adapt the script when new browser versions are coming out.